Yekaterinburg: BRIC summit

 The BRIC countries met for their first official summit on 16 June 2009, in Yekaterinburg, with Luiz Inácio Lula da Silva, Dmitry Medvedev, Manmohan Singh, and Hu Jintao, the respective leaders of Brazil, Russia, India and China, all attending.
 The foreign ministers of the BRIC countries had also met in Yekaterinburg previously on 16 May 2008.

 World Expo

-In June 2013, at the 153rd General Assembly of the Bureau of International Expositions held in Paris, representatives from Yekaterinburg presented the city's bid to host the 2020 World Expo.
-Yekaterinburg's concept for the upcoming exhibition relates to the impact of globalisation on the modern world.
+In June 2013, at the 153rd General Assembly of the Bureau of International Expositions held in Paris, representatives from Yekaterinburg presented the city's bid to host the Expo 2020.
 Russian President Vladimir Putin confirmed during a televised statement in English to earmark the required funds to build an exhibition complex large enough to receive the estimated 30 million visitors from more than 150 countries.
+Ultimately, Dubai was chosen to host the exhibition.
 Yekaterinburg later bid for the Expo 2025.
 Yekaterinburg's concept for the bid exhibition relates to the technologies to make people happy by changing the world with innovation and quality of life.
 The host was announced on 23 November 2018 and Yekaterinburg lost out to Osaka, Japan.

-Yekaterinburg hosted the Global Summit on Manufacturing and Industrialization (GMIS — 2019) GMIS under the auspices of the United Nations.
+Yekaterinburg hosted the Global Summit on Manufacturing and Industrialization (GMIS — 2019) under the auspices of the United Nations.
 The annual INNOPROM exhibition is among the five largest industrial exhibitions in the world.